zrajm/fix.sh/README.md

 directory.
 This creates a `.fix` dir (where Fix stores its build state) in the current directory.

+`--script-dir=DIR` Specifies the directory in which Fix looks for buildscripts (`.fix` files).
+Same as the $FIX_SCRIPT_DIR environment variable.
+(Fix never writes to this dir, unless the same dir is also given as the target directory.)

 `--source` This is used in buildscripts to declare source dependencies for its target.
 Whenever a source dependency has changed, the target becomes dirty and will be rebuild next time Fix is invoked.
 This option cannot be used on the command line.

+`--source-dir=DIR` Specifies the directory in which Fix looks for source files.
+Same as the $FIX_SOURCE_DIR environment variable.
+(Fix never writes to this dir, unless the same dir is also given as the target directory.)

+`--target-dir=DIR` Specifies the directory in which Fix will write target files.
+Same as the $FIX_TARGET_DIR environment variable.
+(Fix writes to this dir.)

 `-V`, `--version` Display version information and copyright information, then exit.